 a.
-6 GRAT scores,40 points each 240

-b.
-Padlet creation, brainstorming and discussion 200

-с.
-If I realize that there is a lack of engagement with h the applications, I will

-also grade selected team applications - total assignments will be 100 points max points for these
+6 GRAT scores,40 points each 240 b.
+Padlet creation, brainstorming and discussion 200 c.
+If I realize that there is a lack of engagement with the applications, I will also grade selected team applications - total max points for these assignments will be 100 points a.
+Mid-term peer evaluation 100 b.

-C) Team Contribution

-a.
-Mid-term peer evaluation 100

-b.
 Final peer-evaluation 100